Context Sharing Between Applet and Web Application

 }

-In summary, this server side context sharing mechanism enabled us to easily implement our scenarios, which need to collect user input from both sides, which are from different clients – one is web page, and the other is Applet client – and share resulting data between them.
+In summary, this server-side context sharing mechanism enabled us to easily implement our scenarios, which need to collect user input from both sides, which are from different clients – one is a web page, and the other is an Applet client – and share resulting data between them.